 Online Identity Theft Scams Overview: Basics, Risks, and Key Facts

-Understanding Online Identity Theft Scams
+Online Identity Theft How Scams Work

 Common forms of online identity fraud include:

-• Phishing emails that trick users into revealing login credentials
+- Phishing emails that trick users into revealing login credentials

-• Fake websites designed to capture sensitive data
+- Fake websites designed to capture sensitive data

-• Social media impersonation or account takeovers
+- Social media impersonation or account takeovers

-• Data breaches exposing stored personal information
+- Data breaches exposing stored personal information

-• Malware that tracks keystrokes or collects private data
+- Malware that tracks keystrokes or collects private data

-How Online Identity Theft Happens
+Online Identity Theft Causes

 A simplified overview is shown below:

-Risks and Consequences of Online Identity Fraud
+Risks And Consequences Of Online Identity Fraud

 Key risks include:

-• Unauthorized access to personal or financial accounts
+- Unauthorized access to personal or financial accounts

-• Misuse of identity for illegal activities
+- Misuse of identity for illegal activities

-• Loss of access to digital platforms or services
+- Loss of access to digital platforms or services

-• Long-term reputational or administrative complications
+- Long-term reputational or administrative complications

 Some general considerations include:

-• Reviewing account activity regularly for unfamiliar actions
+- Reviewing account activity regularly for unfamiliar actions

-• Using unique passwords for different platforms
+- Using unique passwords for different platforms

-• Being cautious with unsolicited messages or unexpected requests
+- Being cautious with unsolicited messages or unexpected requests

-• Verifying website authenticity before entering sensitive data
+- Verifying website authenticity before entering sensitive data

-• Limiting the amount of personal information shared publicly
+- Limiting the amount of personal information shared publicly

 Frequently Asked Questions